 The public face of Yosi Ocha, however, was political and educational, working with many national and international bodies such as the National [Peruvian] Institute of Culture (INC) and UNESCO, tirelessly campaigning to improve relations between the indigenous tribespeople of the Amazon and their mestizo (mixed-race) overlords; vindicate territorial claims, and bring bi-lingual education to all.
 The passion and commitment he brought to this work is all the more remarkable as in his youth, Yosi Ocha was treated little better than a slave, and on occasion as cannon-fodder, by one of the last of the white rubber barons.
 It is hardly surprising then, that the full majesty of his shamanic powers was a closely guarded secret outside his small local community.

 Shamanic wisdom has traditionally been an oral tradition, and great emphasis is placed on shamanic secrets.
 With the death of Yosi Ocha in 2006, the most exalted secrets of the Merayas were lost; or so it was believed until Heberto was guided to excavate in his grandfather’s house.
 Whilst Yosi Ocha had been a prolific, published writer on cultural, political, and educational topics, no one suspected that at the same time, he had been painstakingly recording comprehensive details of shamanic rituals and procedures known only to the Merayas, and this was to be his legacy to his grandson.

 For over 30 years, Heberto has continued to study and endured many horrifying privations in the ongoing development of his shamanic craft.
 Since the year 2000, he started offering shamanic retreats and, in a few special cases, shamanic training, at his family’s beautiful jungle lodge, Yosi Ocha.
-In 2014, he has decided to establish the Institute to provide a more fitting repository for Yosi Ocha’s bequest, and to seed a more far-reaching clinical and informational resource to aid those seeking health and spiritual fulfilment, particularly at a time when the world is receiving warnings, channelled from 18th-century Amazonian shamans, about the dangers of ‘Ayahuasca tourism’.
+In 2014, he has decided to establish the Institute to provide a more fitting repository for Yosi Ocha’s bequest, and to seed a more far-reaching clinical and informational resource to aid those seeking health and spiritual fulfillment, particularly at a time when the world is receiving warnings, channeled from 18th-century Amazonian shamans, about the dangers of ‘Ayahuasca tourism’.